yu-ming-chen/tp/docs/UserGuide.md

 9. [FAQ](#9-faq)

 ## 1 Introduction

 ### 1.1 Welcome
-Hello!
-Welcome to NUSave!
-NUSave is a **desktop app for managing expenditures, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, NUSave can help you manage and track expenses faster than traditional GUI apps.
+Hello, Welcome to NUSave!

+NUSave is a **productivity desktop application for tracking and managing expenditures** across different **budget categories**.
+NUSave is built using a text-based user interface, also known as a Command Line Interface (CLI), accompanied by a Graphical User Interface (GUI).
+If you are fast at typing, prefer using your keyboard, and enjoy appealing visuals, NUSave is here to help.

 ### 1.2 Purpose of document
+The purpose of this document is to aid users with their experience in using NUSave.
+By providing detailed information regarding the different commands and how to use them, it will allow users to smoothly use NUSave to the fullest extent.

 ### 1.3 Target audience
-Are you a **NUS student** staying on campus and having difficultes managing you budgets
+Are you a **University student staying on campus** and having difficulties managing your budgets?

+If so, NUSave is built just for you.
+Made by 5 university student residents, we understand the difficulty of having multiple budgets to keep track of in your busy schedule.
+NUSave aims to alleviate the hassle that comes with tracking and managing your finances.

 ## 2 About the user guide
 ### 2.1 Symbols